chenchaoyi/macaca-appium/README.md

 This repo provides simple instructions on setup Macaca locally to run your existed Appium tests.

 ## Why ##
 * The Automation instrument has been removed from Instruments since Xcode 8 beta 2.
-While Appium still struggles to migrate to use XCUItest underlayer, Macaca has already done the switch.
+While Appium still struggles to migrate to XCUItest underlayer, Macaca has already done the switch.

 * Macaca supports multiple selenium sessions in single test.

-The following instruction is for **iOS**.
+The following instruction is for **iOS** for now.

 ## Installation ##
 * Install [Node.js >= v0.12.x and npm](http://nodejs.org/)